ColleagueRiley/RGFW/README.md

 A basic example can be found in `examples/basic`, it includes a basic OpenGL example of just about all of RGFW's functionalities.

 ## events
-A example can be found in `examples/events`, it shows all the events and the data they send.
+The event example can be found in `examples/events`, it shows all the events and the data they send.

+## callbacks
+The callback example can be found in `examples/callbacks`, it shows all the events and the data they send, but processed with callbacks instead.

 ## dx11
 `examples/dx11` is a minimalistic example of the use of DirectX with RGFW